 Temporarily restricted net assets are subject to donor stipulations that limit the use of the donated assets.
-When a donor restriction expires, that is when a stipulated time restriction ends or purpose restriction is accomplished, temporarily restricted net assets are reclassified to unrestricted net assets and reported in the statement of activities and changes in net assets as net assets released from restrictions.
-Temporarily restricted net assets that are available to fund the operations of The McFarland Institute.
-See Note 6 and 7 for further disclosure of temporarily restricted net assets and releases of restricted assets.
+When a donor restriction expires, that is when a stipulated time restriction ends or purpose restriction is accomplished, temporarily restricted net assets are reclassified to unrestricted net assets and reported in the consolidated statement of activities and changes in net assets as net assets released from restrictions.
+Temporarily restricted net assets primarily consist of net assets that are available to fund the operations of The McFarland Institute.
+See Notes 6 and 7 for further disclosure of temporarily restricted net assets and releases of restricted net assets.